ubenzer/ui-bootstrap/README.md

 ### Before committing changes
 9. `grunt jshint` Make sure that the changes you made follows the standarts.
 10. `grunt html2js` Merge templates into JavaScript files.
-11. `grunt build:dropdown:modal:tooltip:progressbar:tabs:timepicker:typeahead:collapse:buttons:popover:datepicker` Build the modules which you want. *Please update this line, if you add other module, people will copy/paste this.*
+11. `grunt build:dropdown:modal:tooltip:progressbar:tabs:timepicker:collapse:buttons:popover:datepicker` Build the modules which you want. *Please update this line, if you add other module, people will copy/paste this.*

 ## A script stub to easily test it with Connect.